dschach/packaging-action-test/README.md

 ## ToDo items

-1. Rename ChangeMe to a better scratch org name
+1. Rename PackagingScratch to a better scratch org name
 2. Look at the permission set granted - you'll probably want to fix that
 3. Update API version to the latest and greatest
 4. Delete the extra Apex test class